vadimtsushko/objectory/doc/quick_tour.md

       set birthday(Date value) => setProperty('birthday',value);
     }

 Class User extends class PersistentObject.
-That means that in MongoDb we'll have respective collection in application db - by default named 'User'.
+That means that in MongoDb we'll have respective collection in application database - by default named 'User'.
 Individual document in that collection may look in MongoDB like

 	{ "_id" : ObjectId("5073e1ec10c273e788000000"), "birthday" : ISODate("1979-12-31T19:00:00Z"), "name" : "John" }

 So simple value type ( null, boolean, String, int, double and Date) properties of MongoDb documents are mapped to pairs of setter/getters annotated by respective type.
+List can be represented or as simple value type or as persistent list, see below.
+Map can be represented or as simple value type or as embedded object, see below

 #####Embedded objects
 Firstly we must create class for objects to be embedded.
 Inheritance from EmbeddedPersistentObject indicate that corresponding MongoDb collection will not be created.